andrewcooke/pytyp/pytyp.rst

    difficulty in modfying existing ABCs) the final library uses ``Seq(Opt(int))``.

-A concete implementation of all this (and more!) is given in `The Pytyp Library`_ (and `Appendix: Further Details`_).
+A concete implementation of all this (and more!) is described in `The Pytyp Library`_ (and `Appendix: Further Details`_).

 Finally, in `Conclusions`_, I review the most import lessons from this work.